7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 A woman immersed in nature

 This approach helps counteract tendencies to dwell on the past, worry about the future, or get caught up in negative moods and anxieties.
-By engaging in tasks with complete attention, you strengthen your ability to concentrate and remain present, which is essential for absorbing and applying DBT skills effectively.

 Take a look at this video for a good description: